shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 f()
 {% endhighlight %}

+And to actually check our task, we need to run it with

+{% highlight bash %}
+gulp build
+{% endhighlight %}

-And to actually check our task, we need to run it with `gulp build`.
-Now, you may open the HTML generated from Jade in a browser, but it will look ugly, because your browser will doubtly find stylesheets and javascripts.
+Now, you may open the HTML generated from Jade in a browser, but it will look ugly, because your browser will doubtly find stylesheets and javascripts that simply.
+To make the magic happen, we will use another Gulp plugin, `gulp-server-livereload`.
+Generally, the development process with different build tools looks very similar nowadays: you set up the environment, find the plugins you need, install and configure them - and vióla!

 ## Why these ones?